How to Minify HTML using WebMarkupMin in ASP.NET Core

 You need to install WebMarkupMin.AspNetCore1 library from NuGet Package Manager or download it directly from https://github.com/Taritsyn/WebMarkupMin

-WebMarkupMin is a .NET library that contains a set of markup minifiers.
+WebMarkupMin is a .NET library that can be integrated into your ASP.NET Core MVC project to minify HTML, CSS, and JavaScript.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.

 Open your Startup class, then add a configuration to minify the HTML as below